Neuroscience

 Admission Requirements

-• Honours Bachelor degree (or equivalent) from an accredited institution.
+• Honours Bachelor degree (or equivalent) from a recognized university or college.

 • At least an A (80%) over the final two years is recommended; this is equivalent to a high second class standing at some universities.